DylanMeeus/springboot_jwt_blog/_posts/2016-07-12-building-serverless-apps-with-aws-lambda.markdown

 We are finally ready to start implementing our Lambda functions in the Serverless Stories app.
 There are many JavaScript libraries that will be required for our app to work with the AWS services so I strongly recommend you pull down the code from our [GitHub repo](URL).

 The first thing we'll do is add in the required JavaScript libraries to our `index.html` file.
 Unzip the file that we downloaded earlier containing our JavaScript SDK.
 The unzipped folder will contain many of the libraries we'll need.
 The others, you can either find on npm or get from our [GitHub repo].
-If you are using our sample project from GitHub, be sure to still overwrite the `apigClient.js` file located under `./assets/gateway/` as this file contains code specific to your API Gateway API.
+If you are using our sample project from GitHub, be sure to still overwrite the `apigClient.js` file located under `./assets/gateway/` with your `apigClient.js` as this file contains code specific to your API Gateway API.
 Below is a list of libraries we'll be using:

 ```
 <head>